How much does it cost? This recipe cost me less than £1.25 per person.

 Nothing cures a hangover like a big ol’ Bargain Bucket 🍗

-Fried chicken is second only to gallons of water and a few paracetamol when it comes to my post-alcohol needs but, of course, it’s often grossly unhealthy, dripping with grease and whatnot.
+Fried chicken is second only to gallons of water and a few paracetamol when it comes to my post-alcohol needs but, of course, it’s often pretty gross, dripping with grease and whatnot.

 So, this is how I did it…